Best Express Entry Resource for Kenyan Software Developers with CLB 7 IELTS and CRS Under 480

 What CRS score do Kenyan software developers need for a STEM category draw in 2026?

-STEM category draws in 2024-2026 have issued ITAs at cut-offs between 490 and 530, depending on the specific round.
-These are below general pool cut-offs of 500-530, but not dramatically so.
+STEM category cut-offs vary by round and may be below general pool cut-offs.
 The IELTS CLB 9 upgrade is typically the action that moves a Kenyan developer from outside STEM draw territory to inside it.

 Will my JKUAT computer science degree be evaluated as a 4-year degree by WES?